-The Home & Community-Based Services Waiver Program (HCBS) at St. Luke’s-Roosevelt Hospital Center provides intensive services, available twenty-four hours a day to seriously emotionally disturbed children at imminent risk of hospitalization.
+The Home & Community-Based Services Waiver Program (HCBS) at Mount Sinai St. Luke's Roosevelt provides intensive services, available twenty-four hours a day to seriously emotionally disturbed children at imminent risk of hospitalization.
 Services include respite care, skill building, family support, intensive in-home therapy, and crisis intervention.

 The Goals of the Home and Community Based Services Waiver Program are: